An expanded intellectual history

 In this course, we turn to the teachings and contributions of Black feminist foremothers in order to study how they prepared the way for today's transformations and Black Lives Matter movements.
 Through readings, lectures, and contemplative writing exercises, participants connect the power of the contemporary moment to the lineage of Black feminist foremothers, whose creative, intellectual, spiritual, and artistic power is the foundation of the changes rising up today.

 Please note that course tuition is not paid to Feminism School.
-Rather tuition is made in offerings to pay down Black student loan debt, an act of reparations we invite especially of white participants.
+Rather tuition is made in offerings to pay down Black student loan debt, an act of reparations we invite of participants who are not Black or Indigenous to the land this course was made on.
+(This course is free to Black and Indigenous participants.
+Sliding scale is available as needed for those paying tuition/reparations for the course.)

 An introduction to the field of Black feminist studies—an intellectual history not taught in most white and male centered education systems.